-One of the best password manager apps in the industry is 1Password.
-As well, it can help you create stronger passwords in itself, except for just storing them, it also tells you how safe your combination of characters is.
+One of the best password management apps in the industry is 1Password.
+It can help you create much stronger passwords with a click of a button.
+In addition to storing them in an encrypted database, 1Password also tells you how safe your combination of characters is.
 Moreover, it will alert you if a hacker ever tries to invade your system and whether your data has been compromised.

 #3 A longer phrase is more secure

 Did you know that the length of your password is more important than its complexity?
 If you have a 12 to 15-character long password, any hacker will find it incredibly hard to crack it or guess it.
 However, don’t fall into the trap of combining pop culture references or simple patterns simply for length.
-The best way is to mix letters, numbers and symbols.
+The best way is to mix letters, numbers, and symbols.
 For instance, instead of ‘Iloveyouforever’, use IL0v3y0u4eva.

 Passphrases are great ideas for boosting your password length.
 You will also be able to memorize them more easily.
 Ideally, your password should transform from a word to a sentence, for example ‘I don’t feel like working’.
 One caution though – avoid commonplace phrases.
 Be creative and come up with a phrase that is nonsensical so that no one else could think of it such as ‘Barack Obama the Prime Minister of China’.

 #4 Use padding to strengthen your passwords

 Padding your password is not about changing what you already have but instead making it stronger by adding extra modifications.
 Just start with a simple code like ‘my dog is Tommy’ and add extra characters at the end.
 Through padding, you can come up with something like “MydogisTommy54*B>>”.
-Keep in mind that you can use a space too, if you feel like it.
+Keep in mind that you can use a space too if you feel like it.
 While the password hasn’t become overly complex to remember, you have increased the length by 6 characters making it more difficult for hackers to crack.

 #5 Formulas can help you create strong passwords